-Prerequisite: Child Development 30 and Early Childhood 40 and teacher recommendation advised This course is designed as an introduction to the field of Human Development and Family Studies.
-It provide
+Prerequisite: Child Development 30 and Early Childhood 40 and teacher recommendation advised

 This course is designed as an introduction to the field of Human Development and Family Studies.
 It provides students with an understanding of human development over the life span.
 In particular, the course will focus on the developing individual within the context of the family system and the changes that occur in family systems over time.
 An internship in the field is required.
 This course is part of the UCONN ECE (Early College Experience) Program.
 Students can apply for 3 college credits of HDFS1070 Individual & Family Development through UCONN.